KubeOperator/kubeapps-plus/chart/README.md

 You can provide your own certificates using the `ingress.secrets` object.
 If your cluster has a [cert-manager](https://github.com/jetstack/cert-manager) add-on to automate the management and issuance of TLS certificates, set `ingress.certManager` boolean to true to enable the corresponding annotations for cert-manager.
 For a full list of configuration parameters related to configuring TLS can see the [values.yaml](values.yaml) file.

-## Upgrading Kubeapps
+## Upgrading Kubeapps Plus

-You can upgrade Kubeapps from the Kubeapps web interface.
-Select the namespace in which Kubeapps is installed (`kubeapps` if you followed the instructions in this guide) and click on the "Upgrade" button.
+You can upgrade Kubeapps Plus from the Kubeapps Plus web interface.
+Select the namespace in which Kubeapps Plus is installed (`kubeapps` if you followed the instructions in this guide) and click on the "Upgrade" button.
 Select the new version and confirm.

-> NOTE: If the chart values were modified when deploying Kubeapps the first time, those values need to be set again when upgrading.
+> NOTE: If the chart values were modified when deploying Kubeapps Plus the first time, those values need to be set again when upgrading.

-You can also use the Helm CLI to upgrade Kubeapps, first ensure you have updated your local chart repository cache:
+You can also use the Helm CLI to upgrade Kubeapps Plus, first ensure you have updated your local chart repository cache:

 ```console
 $ helm repo update
 ```

-Now upgrade Kubeapps:
+Now upgrade Kubeapps Plus:

 ```console
 $ export RELEASE_NAME=kubeapps
 $ helm upgrade $RELEASE_NAME bitnami/kubeapps
 ```

-If you find issues upgrading Kubeapps, check the [troubleshooting](#error-while-upgrading-the-chart) section.
+If you find issues upgrading Kubeapps Plus, check the [troubleshooting](#error-while-upgrading-the-chart) section.

 ## Uninstalling the Chart